noamkfir/testcon-legacy-code-black-hole/README.md

 However, our tests must fail so that we can guarantee correct results after we fix them.

 We do not modify any app code in this step.

+## Step 2

+We fix the failing tests by correcting the expectations.

+We do not modify any app code in this step.